 The Colorado State University, College of Veterinary Medicine and Biomedical Sciences explains their application process very succinctly.
 Please review it carefully and adhere to all deadlines when submitting your applications.
-The applications (VMCAS and CSA) must be completed timely.
-The attached documents are from 2012 or 2013 - please visit the CSU website often for updates and application instructions.
+The applications (VMCAS and CSA) must be completed on time to be considered.
+The attached documents are from 2019 - please visit the CSU website often for updates and application instructions.

 "Becoming a Doctor of Veterinary Medicine involves a program of academic preparation..."
 If you are considering this profession visit the CSU Advising website.

 High School Students